-Because of the poverty, war, and deaths cause by HIV, there is a staggering number of street children in Uganda.
+Because of the poverty, war, and deaths cause by HIV, there are a staggering number of street children in Uganda.

 Within the largest and capital city of Kampala, next to the slums, you’ll find a home filled with 72 of such children.
 Children orphaned or unable to live at home, former street kids, being cared for by Pastor Innocent Byaruhanga (a former street kid himself) and his small staff.
 On the other side of the world, in a small town near Louisville, KY lives a family who, only by God’s sovereign grace, is intimately involved with their care.

 Their story is quite inspiring.
 Laura White, a pediatrician (Ben’s pediatrician, in fact), and her husband Mark, along with their children, are a pretty normal Christian homeschool family.
 They were going about their day-to-day lives like many of us, oblivious to street kids in Uganda.
 I recently heard Laura say that her bucket list never included being a missionary, visiting Africa, or adoption.